 Rejection or Refusal of study permit extension

 International students require assistance from the Immigration Consultant at Alberta College if they are not sure how to apply for and extend their status (Study Permit) and re-entry (Temporary Resident Visa TRV) immigration documents.
 It is important to remember that a Study Permit extension requires students to comply with two conditions:

 - being a full time /part time student (Note: part time students will not be authorized to work)

-- being in good academic standing and continuously enrolled at Alberta College and actively persue their program of studies.
+- being in good academic standing and continuously enrolled at Alberta College and actively pursue their program of studies.

-If a student has made a mistake on his/her application, attached incorrect documents or scanned file exceeded 4KB, student’s application may be rejected.
+If a student has made a mistake on his/her application, attached incorrect documents or scanned files exceeding 4KB, the student’s application may be rejected.
 When the Immigration Officer notifies the student of their error or incorrect documents, and the student fails to provide the correct documents, the result is rejection.
 The student loses their status.

 If the Immigration Officer reviews the application and makes a decision to refuse the application, the refusal letter may request that the student leave Canada.

-If you have transferred from another college from another Province inside Canada, then you must read the following links:
+If you have transferred from another college in another Province in Canada, then you must read the following links: